This section covers the following topics:

 Activation of the ISCP occurs after a disruption, outage, or disaster that may reasonably extend beyond the RTO established for a system.
 The outage event may result in severe damage to the facility that houses the system, severe damage or loss of equipment, or other damage that typically results in long-term loss.
 BMC is solely responsible for declaring a disaster.

 Once the ISCP is activated, the customers' stakeholders are notified of a possible long-term outage, and a thorough outage assessment is performed for the systems.
 Information from the outage assessment is analyzed and may be used to modify recovery procedures specific to the cause of the outage.

 The Recovery phase details the activities and procedures for recovery of the affected systems.
 Activities and procedures are written at a level such that an appropriately skilled technician can recover the system without intimate system knowledge.
 This phase includes notification and awareness escalation procedures for communication of recovery status to system stakeholders.
 Customers should ensure that their emergency contact list is up to date at all times.
-To update your contacts, notify your Business Relationship Manager.
+To update your contacts, notify your Customer Value Specialist.